Team-Nutshell/nutshellengine-docs/source/types/PhysicsModuleInterface/index.rst

 	* - :doc:`/types/PhysicsModuleInterface/intersect/index`
 	  - Returns information about the intersection of two :doc:`ColliderShapes </types/ColliderShape/index>`.
 	* - :doc:`/types/PhysicsModuleInterface/raycast/index`
+	  - Casts a ray and returns information about the intersection between the ray and the :doc:`/types/ColliderShape/index`.
+	* - :doc:`/types/PhysicsModuleInterface/raycastAll/index`
 	  - Casts a ray and returns information about the hit :doc:`Entities </entity_component_system/entity/index>`.

 .. toctree::